danielsaidi/website_danielsaidi/collections/_posts/2018/2018-02-15-codable_magic.md

 icon:  swift
 ---

-I have finally started replacing all `NSCoding` objects in my code with the new `Codable` protocol.
+I have finally started replacing `NSCoding` types in my code with the new `Codable` protocol.
 This article covers things that I've learned along the way.

 The models in this article are fictional representations of a real world domain model.
-If they seem too simple or if there are bugs, it's because the code was only written for this post.
+If they seem too simple, it's because they were only written for this post.

 ## Model